oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - This would be a declarative version of the more full-featured Houdini API feature

-The current (2023-08-08)
-proposal in that thread
-provides several examples
-for clamped fluid typography:
+There are also several example use-cases, such as this function for fluid typography:

 ```css
 @custom-function --fluid-ratio(